cogentcore/core/docs/content/architecture/events.md

 # Events

+## Order of event handling

 Events handlers are called in the reverse order that they are added (last added, first called), so that default event handling (added during initial widget configuration) can be overridden by special end-user handlers.

+There are three levels of event handlers (see [[events.Listeners]]): `First`, regular, and `Final`, which are processed in that order (and last added, first processed within each Listener).
+For example, this allows a default event handler to get the first crack at handling an event, even though it would be the last one called by default, by adding it to `First` using [[gi.WidgetBase.OnFirst]] instead.

+If an event handler calls [[events.Event.SetHandled]], further event handlers will not be called after it for that event.

+## Mouse and key events

-There are two main categories of events that differ in the way they are handled: Mouse / Touch events, vs. Key events.
+There are two main categories of events that differ in the way they are handled: mouse/touch events and key events.

-## Mouse events
+### Mouse events

 Mouse events are generally processed in a _depth first_ manner, with the most deeply nested Widget receiving the event first, and, if not yet handled, outer Widgets get their chance.